top of page

 The Oakwood Edible Bed is a project of REAP, a community organisation based in the Roundhay, Oakwood and Brackenwood districts of northeast Leeds, and the produce is free and available to all.

-If you would like to be involved, even in a small way, please get in touch with REAP through their website, and you would always be welcome to lend a hand on the Edible Bed by, for instance, just tweaking out the odd weed if you happen to be passing.
+And you would always be welcome to lend a hand on the Edible Bed by, for instance, just tweaking out the odd weed if you happen to be passing.

 And if you have any expertise in any particular horticultural field [pruning soft fruits spring to mind at the moment] please don't hesitate to share.

-Click on a location on the above plan for full details of what is growing there, or choose the vegetable from the list below.
+Click on a location on the above plan for full details of what is growing there, or choose the vegetable from the pictorial list below.

 REDCURRANT